Part of the IDENTIFY Playbook ← Return to Hub

 Unauthorized Bridge-to-Shore

 Immediate Firewall Block.
-Force all bridge-to-shore traffic through a secure Jump Host or DMZ.
+Force all data through a secure Jump Host or DMZ.

 Multicast/Broadcast Flood

-Implement IGMP Snooping and VLAN segregation to prevent safety-critical lag during maneuvering.
+Implement IGMP Snooping and VLAN segregation to prevent safety-critical lag.

 5. Formal Validation & Sign-off